Set the Map's Scale and Orientation Follow

 Complete these steps to edit a map’s anchor points to set the map’s scale and offset.
 Before you can set a map’s anchor points, you’ll need to have a map image for that floor.

-- In the Meridian Editor sidebar, click Floors, and then click the floor with the anchor points you’d like to edit.
+- In the Meridian Editor sidebar, click Floors, and then click the Edit Floor icon on the floor with the anchor points you’d like to edit.

 - Scroll down to the Map Anchor Points (Reference) section, and then in the Search by address or place name search for the building’s location’s address.